honoursbhaduria/study-bud/README.md

 ---

-# 🚀 Happy Chatting with Study Bud!
+ 🚀 Happy Chatting with Study Bud!

----

-### Note:
-✅ **If you give me your GitHub username and email, I can personalize the README with real links!**
-✅ **If you have any screenshots, I can show you how to add them properly too.**